Enhancing Trustworthy GUI Grounding via Self-Critiqued Reinforcement Learning: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We systematically reveal that existing GUI grounding models are prone to overconfidence, analogous to hallucinations in LLMs and VLMs, and highlight their critical implications for reliable GUI automation. \item We propose HyperClick, the first GUI grounding framework that explicitly integrates uncertainty calibration, introducing a dual reward mechanism that jointly optimizes grounding accuracy and confidence reliability via binary correctness and truncated Gaussian–based confidence modeling. \item Through extensive evaluations on challenging GUI grounding benchmarks, HyperClick not only achieves state-of-the-art (SOTA) accuracy but also establishes well-calibrated confidence, enabling introspective self-criticism and more reliable GUI agents. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We systematically reveal that existing GUI grounding models are prone to overconfident predictions and highlight their implications for reliable GUI automation. \item We propose HyperClick, a trustworthy GUI grounding framework that integrates SCRL, introducing a dual reward mechanism that jointly optimizes grounding accuracy and confidence alignment via binary correctness and a bounded spatial confidence target. \item Through extensive evaluations on challenging GUI grounding benchmarks, HyperClick maintains strong accuracy while producing confidence-quality-aligned estimates that enable selective abstention on uncertain clicks. \end{itemize}